 Yes, if you follow some guidelines, it is relatively safe.
 According to Benjamin Chapman, a professor of food safety at North Carolina State University, “The biggest risk factor is being around other people.”

 Try and go at times when the store is less busy.
-If you type in the store’s name and location in Google search, a chart with often will pop up showing when foot traffic there is highest.
+If you type in the store’s name and location in Google search, a chart with often will pop up showing when foot traffic is highest.

 COVID-19 is spread by droplets from nearby people coughing or sneezing.
 To avoid this, the US-based Centres for Disease Control and Prevention (CDC) recommend you keep a distance of 6-feet (2 metres) from other people.

 When checking out, try to use self-checkout when possible, as it’s hard to maintain a 6-foot distance from cashiers.
-That said, more stores are adding plastic screening around the check-out counters protect staff and customers.
+That said, more stores are adding plastic screening around the check-out counters to protect staff and customers.
 Use stores with these if possible.

 Should I Wear a Mask and Gloves to the Grocery Store?